DavidPardy/ttt_v2/README.md

 - Open up your Mac OS X Terminal.
 This can be found by hitting command + space at the same time.
 Type in 'terminal' and it will appear in the list.
 Click to open.

+-You may want to make a folder for this repository.
+To do so, type:

+		mkdir myfoldername

+To change directories to get into that folder, type

+		cd my foldername

-- Once your terminal is open, copy and paste the below line to install RVM
+- Once your terminal is open (and in the above folder you created, if so desired), copy and paste the below line to install RVM

 		\curl -L https://get.rvm.io | bash -s stable --rails --autolibs=enabled